-There is also a modern city which was rebuilt during the time of Communism and the years following.
+There is also a modern city that was rebuilt during the time of Communism and the years following.

 This allowed the city to escape the damage that was the fate of most other cities in Poland.
-The architecture in Krakow has been preserved for centuries and are the original buildings.
+The architecture in Krakow has been preserved for centuries and is the original buildings.

 Both cities have plenty of history to learn about—the history is on every street.
 It is simply a question of whether you would rather experience history in a place reproduced to look like an original or whether you want to walk the streets with a view of buildings that witnessed the history themselves.

 While Warsaw is the capital of Poland today, at different points in history Krakow was the capital.